News

 The calendar schedule for our startup retreat

-A busy schedule, with a few parallel worshops, creates fear-of-missing-out (FOMO).
+A busy schedule, with a few parallel workshops, creates fear-of-missing-out (FOMO).
 FOMO will signal that you're doing something right, and that your team doesn't want to miss what's going on.
 Keep the schedule too relaxed, and folks walk off to their rooms or split from the group.

 We overdid things a little, and should have scheduled 15 minute break between slots to allow some idea-sharing, coffee refills, and relaxation.